 The Challenge with Commercial Carriers

 Making sure that someone holds responsibility for what happened is part of your lawyer’s job.
 After a major accident especially involving a truck, the people involved with the accident are often still emotionally (and physically) traumatized.
 Having a good lawyer by your side will ensure that there’s someone fighting your legal battles for you, and that you really do get the compensation you deserve.
 Whether you’re in Fort Lauderdale or another city in Florida, we’re here to assist you in your case.

 Having a lawyer will also help you navigate the complicated legal landscape of dealing with commercial carriers.
 It’s not like a typical car crash and you will have to take note of a few more factors.
 For one, trucks or commercial carriers are typically used to transport goods from one state to another.
 The accident may have happened in Florida, but there’s a good chance that the trucking company is from another state.
-This out-of-state status of the defendant complicates the situation and you will really need your lawyer to track the defendant, interface with the right insurance company, and file the lawsuit in the appropriate court.
+This out-of-state status of the defendant complicates the situation and you will really need your lawyer to track the defendant, interface with the right insurance company, and file the Florida personal injury lawsuit in the appropriate court.

 Even when the truck company involved is located inside the state, the fact that it’s a commercial carrier complicates the legal repercussions and this is where your lawyer can definitely come in to give you a hand.